JimGreasley/note-taker/README.md

 ## Description

 This application will maintain a "database" of notes.
 Each note is comprised of a title and a free-format text area.
 Notes can be created, saved, and deleted.
 This application will use express as the backend "server" and save and retrieve note data from a JSON (`db.json`) file.
+A unique id, provided by uuid(), is assigned to each new note.
+This id is used later to delete a specific note.

 Two HTML routes were created: